MP Estate Planning UK

 Tax Implications of a Trust

-Estate planning through a trust involves navigating various tax considerations, including inheritance tax, income tax, and capital gains tax.
-When you put your house in a trust, it’s crucial to understand how these taxes will affect you and your beneficiaries.
+Estate planning through a trust involves navigating several tax considerations, including inheritance tax, income tax, and capital gains tax.
+When you put your house in a trust, it’s crucial to understand how these taxes work under UK law to make informed decisions.
+Trusts are tax-efficient planning tools — not tax avoidance schemes — and the right structure, set up properly, works within the rules HMRC has established.

 Inheritance Tax Considerations